-In 2014 the Sedgwick County Health Department Children's Dental Clinic provided free preventive and restorative services to 354 uninsured, low-income children.
-The clinic also provided school screenings to more than 20,000 children in Sedgwick County schools, and identified 892 children who had emergency needs.
+In 2017, the Sedgwick County Division of Health (SCDOH) Children's Dental Clinic provided free preventive and restorative services to 335 uninsured, low-income children.
+The clinic also provided school screenings to more than 17,450 children in Sedgwick County schools, and identified 914 children who had emergency needs.

-February is Children's Dental Health Month, which serves as a reminder to prevent dental caries by practicing good oral health early - even before babies get teeth - and continuing to do so throughout adulthood.
+February is National Children's Dental Health Month, which serves as a reminder to prevent dental cavities by practicing good oral health early - even before babies get teeth - and continuing to do so throughout adulthood.
 Primary, or "baby," teeth help children speak clearly and chew naturally, as well as aid in forming a path that permanent teeth can follow.
-These practices will help ensure proper oral health for children:
+These practices, along with following this year's slogan of "Brush your teeth with fluoride toothpaste and clean between your teeth for a healthy smile", will help ensure proper oral health for children:

 - Clean babies' gums with a soft infant toothbrush or cloth and water. - Avoid nursing babies to sleep and put only water in a bedtime bottle. - Visit a pediatric dentist by a baby's first birthday and twice a year every year following. - Floss and brush primary, or "baby," teeth twice daily using fluoridated toothpaste and a soft, small toothbrush. - Most children may begin flossing and brushing their own teeth, while supervised, when they can tie their shoes. - Serve children fruits and vegetables.
-You've heard it before, but proper nutrition is good for children's bodies AND their oral health. - Stop the pop!
-Soda, and even too much juice, can lead to dental caries.
+You've heard it before, but proper nutrition is good for children's bodies and their oral health. - Stop the pop!
+Soda, and even too much juice, can lead to dental cavities.
 If children occasionally drink these beverages or eat sugary foods, they should brush their teeth immediately after.